voltsparx/ASRFacet-Rb/README.md

 execution helpers run work, and engines do not create their own competing control loops.

-The current README reflects the latest verified release-style test run on April 8, 2026: `bundle exec rake` completed successfully, including `51 examples, 0 failures`, CLI smoke checks, web-session smoke checks, local lab smoke checks, installer smoke checks, and a clean gem build.
+The current README reflects the latest verified release-style test run on April 8, 2026: `bundle exec rake` completed successfully, including `52 examples, 0 failures`, CLI smoke checks, web-session smoke checks, local lab smoke checks, installer smoke checks, website-installer smoke checks, and a clean gem build.

-## Authorized Use
+## 🛡️ Authorized Use

 Use ASRFacet-Rb only on systems you own or have explicit written permission to test.
 The framework is built to help operators stay inside scope through allow lists, exclusion lists, recon memory, and beginner-friendly explanations.

-## What It Does
+## 🔎 What It Does

 <table>
   <thead>